SAP/openui5/docs/guidelines/jsnamespaces.md

 A namespace should be lowercase and each word should be separated by dot (`.`) (like the Java package notation).
 The class name should be camelcase starting with a capital letter.

+The namespace gets attached to the [global window object](https://developer.mozilla.org/en-US/docs/Web/API/Window).
+Therefore, the first segment must not match any global properties, such as "name", "location", "top", "self", ...

 In the following example, `my.app` is the general namespace and `my.app.MyControl` is the fully qualified class name.

 A namespace is lowercase, and each word is separated by a dot \(.\), like the Java package notation.
 The class name is camelcase, starting with a capital letter.
 In the following example, `my.app` is the general namespace and `my.app.MyControl` is the fully qualified class name.